mclusaya21/MetacraftersSmartContractManagement/README.md

 # Getting Started

+To do this project, a template were provided by Sir Chris of Metacrafters.
+Here's the link https://github.com/MetacrafterChris/SCM-Starter.
+You need to clone the github first.
 After cloning the github, you will want to do the following to get the code running on your computer.

 1. Inside the project directory, in the terminal type: npm i
 2. Open two additional terminals in your VS code